 with ( Expression ) Statement

-The with statement adds an object environment record for a computed object to the lexical environment of the current execution context.
+NOTE The with statement adds an object environment record for a computed object to the lexical environment of the current execution context.
 It then executes a statement using this augmented lexical environment.
 Finally, it restores the original lexical environment.

 Semantics